life4/textdistance.rs/README.md

 There are some use cases:

++ `DamerauLevenshtein` with some optimizations is [used in cargo](https://github.com/rust-lang/cargo/blob/master/src/cargo/util/edit_distance.rs) to correct typos in command names.
 + `Jaro` is included in the Elixir standard library ([String.jaro_distance](https://hexdocs.pm/elixir/1.12/String.html#jaro_distance/2)).
 It is used by the compiler and by mix (cargo for Elixir) to provide the "did you mean?" functionality for typos in module or command names.
 + `RatcliffObershelp` variation is included in the Python standard library ([difflib.SequenceMatcher](https://docs.python.org/3/library/difflib.html#difflib.SequenceMatcher)).